apple/swift-protobuf/Documentation/FAQ.md

 enum cases should be prefixed with the type name (avoids naming collisions in C based languages).

-To make these things more _Swifty_, the generator will use the rules and attempt to transform them into something _CamelCased_ which is more common in Swift.
-And for enum cases, it will attempt to strip the prefix since Swift enum cases are scoped to the Enum.
+To make these things more _Swifty_, the generator uses the rules and attempts to transform them into something _CamelCased_ which is more common in Swift.
+And for enum cases, it attempts to strip the prefix since Swift enum cases are scoped to the Enum.

 Note: There are some issues with these transforms (especially around some edge